observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 This leads to two problems we need to solve:
 1. How does `Rule` obtain tenant recording rules?
-1. How do we store tenant recording rules?
+2. How do we store tenant recording rules?

-### How does Rule get tenant recording rules?
+### How does Rule get tenant recording rules

 For this step, we will leverage the [thanos-ruler-syncer](https://github.com/observatorium/thanos-rule-syncer).

 Periodically, this application does three things:
 1. Calls the Observatorium API to retrieve tenant recording rules.
-1. Writes these rules to a location defined by the `-file` flag.
+2. Writes these rules to a location defined by the `-file` flag.
-1. Asks Rule to reload its rules by calling the `/-/reload` endpoint.
+3. Asks Rule to reload its rules by calling the `/-/reload` endpoint.

 This will run as a sidecar to `Rule` and `-file` will be shared between the two containers.

-### How do we store tenant rules?
+### How do we store tenant rules

 #### Service

 We will implement the rule storage backend as a separate service within Observatorium (i.e. not part of the API).
 This follows the established pattern of specifying backends in the API configuration and also maintains desirable properties of the API:
 * The API stays as a super-performant gateway that handles authentication and authorization but no application-specific logic.
 * Observatorium users are free to specify different storage backends, or no rule backend at all.

 The rule backend will be specified via the `--metrics.rules.endpoint` flag, and will route requests via the `/api/metrics/v1/{tenant}/rules` endpoint.

 NB: By scoping rules to the `/metrics` endpoint we are consciously creating room for future logging rules.